 In patients with diabetes, glucose is not used properly in the brain.
 Depriving the brain of oxygen and glucose results in nerve cell death and decreases the brain’s ability to interpret incoming messages, leading to hearing impairments.
 Diabetes, particularly the blood sugar problems associated with it, also take their toll on small blood vessels throughout your body; in particular, our hearing organ is very susceptible to damage.
 Some parts of the body can accommodate for damaged blood vessels by depending on alternative blood supplies, but our ears lack that option, resulting in permanent hearing loss.

 Does Hearing Loss Cause Dementia?

-> While hearing loss may not be a root cause of dementia or Alzheimer’s disease, it may be a contributing factor.
-Research indicates that difficulty hearing, social isolation, and shared brain function pathways may lead to more cognitive resources being applied to hearing, reducing the brain’s capacity for working memory.
+While hearing loss may not be a root cause of dementia or Alzheimer’s disease, it may be a contributing factor. that difficulty hearing, social isolation, and shared brain function pathways may lead to more cognitive resources being applied to hearing, reducing the brain’s capacity for working memory.
 If you’re unaware of your family history of dementia or hearing loss, it’s important to find out - these factors each may pose an increased risk for you or your loved ones!

-> Get a Hearing Test Today!
+Get a Hearing Test Today!

 This correlation between untreated hearing loss and dementia is exactly why it’s essential for patients 60 and older - whether they are living with diabetes or not - to make regular visits to a hearing center.
 Preventative measures performed by hearing specialists can ensure that hearing problems are treated early and monitored regularly before they become a major obstacle to quality of life.